Jos Buttler: Career best performances

 As of November 2020, Buttler has scored seven first-class (two in Test matches) and 11 List A centuries, nine of which have been scored for England in One Day International matches.
 On 2 May 2021, he scored his maiden century in the T20 format of the game in 2021 IPL for Rajasthan Royals against Sunrisers Hyderabad.

 Buttler made his maiden first-class century in May 2010, scoring 144 for Somerset against Hampshire at the Rose Bowl, Southampton.
 His highest Test match score of 152 was made for England against Pakistan in August 2020, at the same ground.
 As of November 2020, this remains Buttler's highest ever first-class score.

 In limited overs cricket, Buttler's best List A and ODI score of 150 from 77 deliveries was made in February 2019 against the West Indies at the National Cricket Stadium, Grenada.
 This is also the highest ODI score for an Englishman against the West Indies.
 Buttler is yet to score a century in one-day matches in county cricket.

-Buttler's highest T20 score of 124 out from 64 balls was made for Rajasthan Royals against Sunrisers Hyderabad in the 2021 Indian Premier League at the Arun Jaitley Stadium, New Delhi and shattered the record for the highest score in the Indian Premier League (IPL) by an English player which was previously held by Jonny Bairstow.
-His highest Twenty20 International (T20I) score is 101 not out off 67 balls, and was achieved against Sri Lanka in November 2021 at the Sharjah Cricket Stadium in the 2021 ICC Men's T20 World Cup.
+Buttler's highest T20 league score of 124 out from 64 balls was made for Rajasthan Royals against Sunrisers Hyderabad in the 2021 Indian Premier League at the Arun Jaitley Stadium, New Delhi and shattered the record for the highest score in the Indian Premier League (IPL) by an English player which was previously held by Jonny Bairstow.
+His highest Twenty20 International (T20I) score is 131 not out off 64 balls, hitting 12 fours and 8 sixes, and was achieved against India on 11 July 2026 at the Utilita Bowl cricket ground during the 5th T20I of the India tour of England.